Rehoming a Cat?

 Once you have visited the centre and you have meet the staff and found the right cat we will then arrange a home check for us to see where the cat will be living.
 When this has been complete, (usually takes 2-7days depending on area) you can arrange collection, and come and collect your new feline friend.
 You will need to bring a suitable secure carrier to take them home in.
 A member of staff will go through dietary and living requirements with you before you take your new friend home.

-Our rehoming fee is £60 for cats and kittens.
+Our rehoming fees for cats and kittens are listed on our adoptions fees page.
 All cats are 1st vaccinated (2nd vaccinated if possible), microchipped, neutered and will have received flea and worm treatment.
 If neutering hasn’t yet taken place (young kittens for example) you will be issued with a voucher so that the cost is covered by us.

 You will also receive six weeks free MoreThan insurance as your feline settles in to their new surroundings.